Choheron/OllamaTermUI/README.md

 Click the gear icon in the top-left to open Settings.

 **Servers tab:**
-- The table lists all saved servers; the active one is marked with `●`
+- The table lists all saved servers; the active one is marked with a bullet, and each row shows a live ping latency or "Offline" status
-- Select a row and click **Set Active** to switch to a different server — the model list reloads automatically
+- Select a row and click **Set Active** to switch to a different server (only available when the selected server is online) — the model list reloads automatically
+- Select a row and click **Edit** to change the server's name or URL inline
 - **Test & Add** tests connectivity before adding a new server; invalid or unreachable URLs are rejected
 - The last remaining server cannot be deleted